fabiojmendes/doorsys-firmware/README.md

 - Update it's internal database of valid codes based on messages received from the mqtt broker
 - Send health checks for observability
+- Keep the time up-to-date using NTP in order to keep audit logs consistent

 ## Necessary Tooling